shehreendheda/katacoda-scenarios/udf_python/step1.md

 Before we begin, click `python`{{execute}} to start the python shell.

-Let’s first start by defining our version of the built-in sum() function that returns a sum value.
+To create **checksumsq()**, let’s first start by defining our version of the built-in sum() function that returns a sum of the integers in a list.

 ```